Can you marry a family member?

 - Another adopted child of your adopting parent

-- A descendant of your adopting parent, a descendant of your adopted child
+- Another child of your adopting parent, a descendant of your adopted child

 As a single adopted child, some marriages are also forbidden in your family of origin, to which you continue to belong.